anttiluode/Takens-Gated-Deerskin/README.md

 In standard modern AI, a network pays attention to a target and ignores a distractor by updating massive weight matrices and calculating dot products across an entire sequence (`Q K^T`).

-**Biological brains do not do this.** They do not calculate gradients to pay attention.
-They just shift their rhythm.
-This pure numpy simulation proves that Selective Attention can be achieved entirely through physics: Resonance and Phase-Locking.

 ---

 # The Architecture: Biological Ground Zero